Moving to Hradec Kralove, Czechia

 When we asked people what advice they would give someone preparing to move to Hradec Kralove, they said:

 "Hradec Kralove is a city in the Czech Republic, known for its rich history and beautiful architecture.
 Before moving there, expats should know that the official language is Czech, and while English is commonly spoken in tourist areas and by younger generations, it might not be widely understood by everyone, especially the older population.
 The cost of living in Hradec Kralove is generally lower than in other European cities, but it's still advisable to have a clear understanding of your financial situation and budget.
 The city has a good standard of healthcare, with several hospitals and clinics, but expats should ensure they have adequate health insurance coverage.
 The city has a continental climate, with cold winters and warm summers.
 It's important to have appropriate clothing for the different seasons.
 The city is also quite safe, but like any other place, it's always important to be aware of your surroundings and take basic safety precautions.
 Public transportation in Hradec Kralove is reliable and efficient, with a network of buses and trams.
 However, many people also choose to walk or cycle as the city is quite compact and easy to navigate.
 The city has a rich cultural scene, with numerous museums, galleries, and theaters, as well as a vibrant nightlife.
 It's also home to several festivals throughout the year, which can be a great way to immerse yourself in the local culture.
 Czech cuisine is hearty and meat-based, with dishes like goulash and sví?ková being popular.
 Beer is also a big part of Czech culture, and the country is known for its high-quality brews.
 Lastly, it's important to respect local customs and traditions.
 Czech people are generally reserved and private, but they are also hospitable and friendly once you get to know them.
-It's also customary to greet people with a handshake and to say "Dobrý den" (Good day) when entering shops or restaurants," said one expat in Hradec Kralove.
+It's also customary to greet people with a handshake and to say "Dobrý den" (Good day) when entering shops or restaurants," remarked one expat who made the move to Hradec Kralove.

 What is a typical expat home or apartment like in Hradec Kralove?